 One of the most common mistakes Toronto homeowners make is trying to decide repair vs. replace without knowing what the repair actually costs.
 Guessing based on the symptom alone can lead to throwing away a perfectly repairable appliance — or spending money on a repair that doesn't make sense.

-Nick's $65 diagnostic visit solves this.
+Nick's $89 diagnostic visit solves this.
 A certified technician comes to your home, opens up the appliance, diagnoses the actual problem, and gives you a firm repair quote.
 You then have all the information needed to make a sound decision.
-The $65 is credited toward the repair if you proceed, and there's no obligation if you decide to replace instead.
+The $89 is if you proceed, and there's no obligation if you decide to replace instead.

 Nick's technicians will tell you honestly if an appliance isn't worth repairing.
 We'd rather give you straight advice than take your money on a repair that won't hold up.